 I. Piacevole (intermediate) Pleasing, pleasant, smiling, playful, scampering along without much sense of urgency.
 Doesn’t require advanced technical or reading skills other than being familiar with reading and playing in the key of A flat.
 It does require the ability to play very evenly though – nothing bumpy in this piece!
-Level 6.
+Three pages, Level 6.

 II.
 Agitato (early advanced) Like a wildly spinning top that only twice comes to an abrupt stop, the A section pressing forward, unforgiving, the B section playful and light, this needs to be played “Allegrissimo” which is very fast but with a different character than Presto.
 It requires a well-developed technique that can handle RH passage work with ease.
-Level 8, due to the very fast tempo.
+Four pages, Level 8, due to the very fast tempo.

 III.
 Fantasia (early advanced) Starts very sweet and gentle, softly like a Nocturne – though without the lilting character – but quickly changes character, several times, before developing into a fff coda-like ending which after just a few measures disappears into nothingness.
 Key changes and chromatic writing as well as unexpected harmonic shifts make this piece potentially not easy to read.
 However, rhythmically it is uncomplicated, and technically, everything fits the hands very well.
 What this piece requires is a well-developed sense of flair and an intuitive ability to create drama and suspense, both with touch and timing.
-Level 8.
+Six pages, Level 8.

 IV.
 Fugace (late intermediate) Note-wise identical to the first piece, Piacevole, but played much faster, in a fleeting manner, flying away.
 Needs an extremely light touch.
 Level 7, due to tempo and the need for subtle shading.